-Revenue return
+Revenue return per share

-Share price discount/premium per share
+Share price discount/premium to net asset value per share

 Benchmark and peer group performance

 Frostrow is responsible for ensuring the Company complies with the AIFMD, and for providing company secretarial, administration and marketing services to the Company.
 The management of the portfolio has been delegated to Lindsell Train.
 Each provider is responsible to the Board which is ultimately responsible to the shareholders for performing against the above KPIs.